nanocloudio/nanocloud/docs/guides/security.md

 Events also appear in the reconciliation summary (`reason` field) so CI pipelines and alerting systems can react without scraping controller logs.

+## Test-Friendly Security Helpers

+Security helpers are intentionally heavy because they touch on-disk assets and invoke OpenSSL.
+When writing unit tests that only need deterministic envelopes, enable the `security-test-noop` Cargo feature and call `nanocloud::util::security::install_noop_security_helpers()`.
+The helper swaps in an in-memory Key Management Service so `EncryptionKey::new(None)` and the secret store wrappers can run without generating certificates or loading private keys.
+The feature is opt-in and should never be enabled for production builds.